jhallen/FPGA-notes/README.md

 configure.
 Radiant 3.0 was OK.
 Maybe something to do with delaying the exit of configuration until PLLs are locked, or something like that.

-3. The manual for these macros are here:
+3. The manual for these macros is here:

 [FPGA-TN-02081](https://www.latticesemi.com/view_document?document_id=52781)